-Early Native American jewelry (pre-1930’s) was hand forged from hand made ingots.
+Early Native American jewelry (pre-1930’s) was usually hand forged from hand-made, hand-poured ingots.
 An ingot is a simply a bar or block of metal.
 The blocks can be any shape but are traditionally rectangles.

 The metals most commonly used in Native American jewelry are sterling silver or coin silver.
 You can read about coin silver in a previous post.
 It should be noted that some vintage ingots are “blends”, that is mostly Mexican coins with a few US coins thrown in OR vice versa.
 Also beginning the 1930’s the blend could be sterling silver with a few US coins thrown in or any variation thereof.
 That’s why the exact silver content will vary widely in vintage jewelry.